kubicorn/kubicorn/README.md

 Create, manage, snapshot, and scale Kubernetes infrastructure in the public cloud.

-Note: This is not a replacement for any other project.
+**NOTE:**  This is not a replacement for any other project.
 This is a tool that is aimed at providing a library and a framework for managing kubernetes infrastructure.

 **NOTE:** This is a work-in-progress, we do not consider it production ready.
 Use at your own risk and if you're as excited about it as we are, maybe you want to join us on the #kubicorn channel in the Gophers Slack community.